pincom15/RoboND-Perception-Project/writeup.md

 ##### Voxel Grid Downsampling

-VoxelGrid Downsampling Filter decreases points in a point cloud in order to reduce computation.
+The advantage of downsample, which is reducing the number of points in a point cloud, is to decrease computation.
+VoxelGrid Downsampling Filter can be used.
+The units of leaf size are in meters Thus, setting it to 1 means our voxel is 1 cubic meter in volume.
+We set our leaf size to 0.01, which means our voxels are one centimeter apart.

 ```python
     # Voxel Grid Downsampling